-Amendments of this Constitution within the terms of the Scheduled Treaty may be made by the Parliament/Oireachtas, but no such amendment, passed by both Houses of the Oireachtas, after the expiration of a period of eight years from the date of the coming into operation of this Constitution, shall become law, unless the same shall, after it has been passed or deemed to have been passed by the said two Houses of the Oireachtas, have been submitted to a referendum of the people, and unless a majority of the voters on the register shall have recorded their votes on such referendum, and either the votes of a majority of the voters on the register, or two-thirds of the votes recorded, shall have been cast in favour of such amendment.
-Any such amendment may be made within the said period of eight years by way of ordinary legislation and as such shall be subject to the provisions by Article 47 hereof.
+Amendments of this Constitution within the terms of the Scheduled Treaty may be made by the Parliament/Oireachtas, but every such amendment passed by the Parliament/Oireachtas after the expiration of a period of five years from the date of the coming into operation of this Constitution must be submitted to a Referendum of the people and shall not be passed unless a majority of the voters on the register record their votes and either a majority of the voters on the register or two-thirds of the votes recorded are in favour of the amendment.
+Any such amendment may be made within the said p riod of five years by way of ordinary legislation and as such shall be subject to the provisions of Article 47 hereof.